By Rose Williamson

 North Carolina, USA

 In 1970, when I went to nursing school, it was like academic boot camp.
-We were either in class every day from 8:00 a.m. to 5:00 p.m., or at the hospital providing patient care.
-The requirements were strict, the level of performance required was not negotiable and it was this little country girl’s first time away from home and living in a dorm.
+Every day from 8:00 a.m. to 5:00 p.m., we were either in class or at the hospital providing patient care.
+The requirements were strict, the level of performance required was not negotiable, and it was this little country girl’s first time away from home and living in a dorm.
 I was lonely, overwhelmed, and feeling very much out of my league.

-About three months into my first year, I felt like I couldn’t go on with nursing school, but I also felt too ashamed to go home.
-This was a gut wrenching decision, because my mother had not completed high school and her dream was for me to have an education.
+About three months into my first year, I felt I couldn’t go on with nursing school, but I also felt too ashamed to go home.
+This was a gut-wrenching decision because my mother had not completed high school, and her dream was for me to have an education.

-With a heavy heart, I began calling the want ads, thinking that if I could find a job, get an apartment and have a plan, my mother would be more likely to accept my decision without too much fuss.
-I made a number of calls and spoke with folks who were quick to realize that I had very little to offer.
-I was feeling even worse when I happened to call an employment agency where a kind female voice began to question me about my situation.
+With a heavy heart, I began reading want ads, thinking that if I could find a job, get an apartment, and have a plan, my mother would be more likely to accept my decision without too much fuss.
+I made several calls and spoke with folks who were quick to realize that I had very little to offer.
+I was feeling even worse when I called an employment agency, and a kind female voice began to question me about my situation.

-After a conversation of 10 or 15 minutes, she calmly urged me to keep on until the end of the first semester.
-She promised that at the end of the semester I could call her back and she would help me find a job if I still wanted one.
-She said everyone has scary times in their life but that most worked out if we let them.
+After 10 or 15 minutes, she calmly urged me to stay at school until the end of the first semester.
+She promised that at the end of the semester, I could call her back and she would help me find a job if I still wanted one.
+She said everyone has scary times in their life, but that most work out if we let them.
 She didn’t criticize or make light of my fears.
-She offered kind words, encouragement and made a bargain with me.
+She offered kind words and encouragement and made a bargain with me.
 I agreed to try.

+She was right.
+Give it some time, do your best, and it will work out.
 I have been a nurse for 30 years.
-She was right.
-Give it some time, do your best and it will work out.
-Often when I sign R.N. after my name I think of her.
+Often when I sign R.N. after my name, I think of her.
 She figured out the right things to say at just the right time to a scared child.
-My Mom never knew about this because another “Mom” filled in for her at just the right time.
+My mom never knew about this because another “mom” filled in for her at just the right time.